 As with other forms of mite, Demodicid are relatively dormant during the day where they tend to remain within the follicle or pore to feed.
 They become active at night, emerging onto the skin surface to mate and lay more larvae eggs – and the Demodicid mite cycle continues.

-Lamentably it’s only been in recent years those presenting with Demodicid ‘symptoms’ have been seriously assessed.
-To be told one is ‘picking’ or scratching at their face and pulling ‘worms’ from under their skin sounds more of a psychiatric issue rather than dermatological!
+Unfortunately it’s only been in recent years those presenting with symptoms of Demodicid infestation have been seriously assessed.
+To be told one is ‘picking’ or scratching at their face and pulling ‘worms’ from under their skin relates as more of a psychiatric issue rather than dermatological.

 A biopsy of a suspect appendage or skin area should provide definite proof of Demodicid infestation.
 A combined oral antibiotic to treat mites and topical treatment such as those used for head lice or scabies usually kills the mites and hatching larvae.